agpcardoso/AGPC.FixedLayout/README.md

 [FieldDefinition(Length = 50)]
 public string Name{get;set;}
 ```
+#### .ToConcatString() method

 The .ToConcatString() method is responsible to get DTO properties values and build a concatenated string with all settings set in DTO class
 ```C#
 string _anyVariable = _dtoObjectVariable.ToConcatString();
 ```

-Finally, bellow we have an complete example for generate a concatenated string, with the DTO properties values
+Finally, bellow we have a complete example for generate a concatenated string, with the DTO properties values

 ```C#
 var _prd = new ProductDTO();